 // Method2: Hello World

-In this case, only Method2
+In this case, it would only call Method2

-would be called because we have removed Method1
+, because we have removed Method1

 from the delegate.